-During the first weeks of your baby’s life much of her activity is reflexive due to the fact that all babies have a limited amount of control over their bodies.
-To make up for this lack of control, mother nature made sure babies were born with a set of survival mechanisms that protect them from harm.
-For this reason, although your little one is very dependent on her caregivers, she is not completely defenseless.
+All babies have a limited amount of control over their bodies, but to make up for this lack of control, they are born with a set of survival mechanisms that protect them from harm.
+For this reason, although your little one is very dependent on caregivers, they are not completely defenseless.
 We can call these movements “newborn reflexes”.

-It’s crucial to make sure your little one has all her primitive responses present, as they indicate that the brain and nervous system are doing their job correctly.
-You could verify your baby’s reflexes at home, but know that your healthcare provider will make sure your little one displays all her reflexes during her first check-up.
+It’s crucial to make sure your little one has all their primitive responses present, as they indicate that the brain and nervous system are doing their job correctly.
+You can verify your baby’s newborn reflexes at home, but your healthcare provider will make sure your little one displays all of their reflexes during their first check-up.

 For more information be sure to check out the following pages: